hughbien/mark/README.md

 mark <file.md>
 ```

-By default, this renders markdown into the file `~/.mark/mark.html`.
-You can specify a different
+By default, this renders markdown into the target file `~/.mark/index.html`.
+You can specify a
-file location via the `-f`/`--file` option.
-Or set the `MARKFILE` env var:
+different target location via the `-t`/`--target` option.
+Or set the `MARK_TARGET` env var:

 ```
-mark --file /path/to/file.html <file.md>
+mark --target /path/to/target.html <file.md>
 ```

 You can create your own template too.
 Just create an HTML template, the string `#{BODY}` will be
 substituted with the rendered markdown.
 The default location for the template is
 `~/.mark/template.html`.
-Or you can specify it with `-t`/`--template`.
+Or you can specify it with `-T`/`--template`.

 ```
 mark --template /path/to/template.html <file.md>
 ```

 Mark uses `open` to open the rendered file by default.
-To override this, either use the `MARKOPEN`
+To override this, either use the `MARK_OPEN`
 env var or `-o`/`--open` option.
 Pass a string with the `%` placeholder, which will be the filename.

 ```